hansonkd/FlaskBootstrapSecurity/readme.md

 * Commands included with Flask-Security can be found here: http://packages.python.org/Flask-Security/#flask-script-commands and by looking in `flask_application/script.py`

 ##Templates
-The base template used Flask-
+The base template used Flask-Bootstrap for basic templates.
+This project can be overridden by adding your own templates to the `templates` folder or by taking it out.

 ##Static Content
 This project is designed to use CSSMin and Flask-Assets to manage Assets to save on bandwidth and requests.